-November 5 - 20, 2019 Pastor Dennis and Beth Hendricksen invites you to discover one of the most interesting regions in the world.
+November 3 – 18, 2020 Pastor Dennis and Beth Hendricksen invite you to discover one of the most interesting regions in the world.

 For Christians, visiting the Holy Land can make events that were long ago and far away seem like recent history.
 Familiar stories from the Bible become brilliantly clear once we have seen where they took place.
 This tour gives you the opportunity to 'walk in the footsteps of history' as you journey through the Holy Land.

 Prices from other cities available upon request.
 Prices are per person based on double occupancy.
 The supplement for a single room is $1442 per person.

 - Return economy class airfare

 - Current airline taxes, fuel surcharges and airport fees